Re-Defining Unified Measurement in the Era of Consumer Data Disruption

 - Tools and interfaces to track changes made to enable continuous scoring of results

-With the new definition of Unified Measurement, we move away from older, failing methodologies especially since tracking-based attribution will no longer be a future-proof option for more tactical marketing measurement.
+With this new definition of Unified Measurement, we move away from older, failing methodologies especially since tracking-based attribution will no longer be a future-proof option for more tactical marketing measurement.
 Instead, the new Unified Measurement moves its focus to what matters most: driving continuous marketing and business performance improvement with agile analytics.

-Additional resources:
+Additional Resources: